Donald doesn't show for Rams practice Monday

-THOUSAND OAKS, Calif. -- Aaron Donald, holding out all summer while in hopes of a more lucrative contract, was not on the field with his Los Angeles Rams teammates by early Monday afternoon, for the start of a practice head coach Sean McVay previously deemed "the first day of true preparation" for their first opponent.
+THOUSAND OAKS, Calif. -- Aaron Donald, holding out all summer in hopes of a more lucrative contract, was not on the field with his Los Angeles Rams teammates by early Monday afternoon for the start of a practice that coach Sean McVay previously deemed "the first day of true preparation" for their first opponent.

 The Rams are off on Tuesday, and Donald's Monday absence makes it seem unlikely that he will be available for Sunday's season opener against the Indianapolis Colts.
 The Colts will be without three key players for that game, including quarterback Andrew Luck, center Ryan Kelly and cornerback Vontae Davis.